 What is Dominant and Submissive

-Dominant and submissive are two common terms in BDSM, which stands for bondage, dominance and submissions and sadomasochism.
-In erotic practices, it is an accepted custom to engage in roleplaying where one person adopts the dominant role and the other person the submissive or victim role.
-There are a set of customs and rituals that that comprehend the erotic playing field to which many people have grown interest into.
+Dominant and submissive are two common terms in BDSM, which stands for bondage, dominance and submission, and sadomasochism.
+In erotic practices, it is an accepted custom to engage in role-playing where one person adopts the dominant role and the other person the submissive or victim role.
+There are a set of customs and rituals that comprehend the erotic playing field to which many people have grown interested.

-In this OneHowTo article we will explain what is means to be dominant and submissive.
+In this OneHowTo article, we will explain what it means to be dominant and submissive.

 BDSM

-First recorded in 1991, BDSM has slowly grown into encompassing a set of behaviors and practices of distinctive erotic characteristics.
-Communities of people attracted to the darker and often, taboo areas of sexual activity have joined together with ranging interests that include rubber fetishists, cross-players, servitude and others with erotic preferences.
+First recorded in 1991, BDSM has slowly grown to encompass a set of behaviors and practices of distinctive erotic characteristics.
+Communities of people attracted to the darker and often taboo areas of sexual activity have joined together with ranging interests that include rubber fetishists, cross-players, servitude, and others with erotic preferences.

-Some of the most current references to BDSM can be blamed on the success of the literary saga Fifty Shades of Grey, which evolved into a film phenomenon and has started a new wave of eroticism in literature.
+Some of the most current references to BDSM can be attributed to the success of the literary saga Fifty Shades of Grey, which evolved into a film phenomenon and has started a new wave of eroticism in literature.
 This has opened a world to many people with divergent erotic fantasies.
+In addition to popular media, the rise of online communities has provided individuals with platforms to share experiences and educate others about safe practices and consensual engagement in BDSM activities.

 Dominant

 Dominant is the name given to the person that will adopt the power role in the sexual intercourse.
 Other terms are top, master or mistress, god or boss.
-In this role the person carries out a fantasy where the dominant is in charge of creating pleasure to another person that will be allowing the dominance to fulfilled.
+In this role, the person carries out a fantasy where the dominant is in charge of creating pleasure for another person that will be allowing the dominance to be fulfilled.

-The episode is sometimes referred to as “play” and props may be used that give power to the dominant.
-Additionally, the roles may be reversed and the dominant may also carry out the role of the submissive.
+The episode is sometimes referred to as “play”, and props may be used that give power to the dominant.
+Additionally, the roles may be reversed, and the dominant may also carry out the role of the submissive.
+It is important to highlight that effective communication and trust between partners are crucial in this dynamic, ensuring that all activities are consensual and enjoyable for both parties involved.

 Submissive